Study on life extension works of Estonian icebreakers

 Sub-activity 7.1 – Public procurement of consulting services

-The scope of this sub-activity is to procure consultancy services.
+The scope of this sub-activity was to procure consultancy services.
 The technical analysis requires knowledge and specific professional expertise of ship building, naval architecture and machinery.
-The tender will apply to both vessels.
+The tendering procedure has been completed and SRC GROUP AS was selected to perform the technical analysis.

 Sub-activity 7.2 – Study on technical condition of Estonian icebreakers and needed life extension works